ReidWilliams/made-notebook/README.md

 For bread, garum, miso and the like.

-Theme is a customized version of PaperMod.
+Theme is a customized version of the PaperMod Hugo theme.

+To deploy, clone the reidwilliams.github.io repository as a subfolder and deploy with `deploy.sh`